 Contesting Blood and Urine Samples – drink and drug driving

-If you provided a specimen of blood or urine in relation to a possible drink or drug driving offence at either the police station or hospital, then the you have found the right legal experts to conduct your defence.
+If you provided a specimen of blood or urine in relation to a possible drink or drug driving offence at either the police station or hospital, then you have found the right legal experts to conduct your defence.
 We have unrivalled expertise in defending drink and drug driving offences involving the analysis of blood and urine.
 Managing Director and expert motoring law solicitor, Alison Ashworth has a 100% success rate for defending drink and drug driving cases involving the analysis of blood or urine.
-This means that every motorist who she has ever defended has been found not guilty.

 Call our free motoring law helpline today on 0330 33 22 770 and ask to speak directly to Alison Ashworth for free initial legal advice which could save your driving licence.